 Anne took off running with her brother in close pursuit.

 In between the multdirectional escalators was a 2 foot stretch of space connecting them.
 The siblings both jumped up on the space and began running upward toward the second floor, quickly racing past the zombies, stumbling down both escalators on opposite sides.

 As Anne reached the second floor, she leaped up and over the mound of bodies piled at the entrance of the escalators and landed on her feet dropping the three nearest ghouls with gunshots in the process.
 At that time, Andrew had just made it to the top, only to be met by a corpse who had made it to its feet and saw him coming.
 He sent a swift kick to its face, which sent the thing falling back to the floor.

 Landing on his feet, he scanned the area for his sister, who was already on the move toward the giant Adriana Lima posters lining Victoria’s Secret windows.

 “Let’s go, let’s go, let’s go!” she called out, not even looking back to see where he was.

 Andrew made it into the store just as Anne disappeared into the lingerie masses.
-He quickly holstered his gun in his pocket and began to lock and secure the front entrance.
+He quickly holstered his gun and began to lock and secure the front entrance.
 The large glass front door swung shut effortlessly and he fastened the top, bottom and sidelocks.
 He managed to back up just as four corpses made it to the store.
 They began to slap and claw at the giant glass, leaving red, brown and black smudges.

 He quickly grabbed his gun again and returned his sights to the inside of the store.
 He heard a couple of shots coming from around the corner.